Refrigerator Power Outage Tips

 - Electronic models will return to preset settings - check the owner's manual for instructions on how to change temperatures.
 Download a copy of the Owner's Manual.

-- There is no way to give a specific amount of time that food will last in the refrigerator or freezer while power is out.
-Many factors play a part, such as how fresh the food is at the time, door openings, or temperature in the room itself.
+- There is no way to give a specific amount of time that food can be stored in the refrigerator or freezer while power is out.
+Many factors play a part in food storage, such as how fresh the food is at the time, door openings, or temperature in the room itself.

 - Place bags of regular ice in both sections of unit to keep foods frozen or cool.
 If it is anticipated that power will be out for an extended length of time, you can try to keep food frozen or cool in a cooler using either bags of ice or dry ice.